Bridge Oracle Price Tops $0.0006 (BRG)

-Bridge Oracle (BRG) traded down 7.8% against the US dollar during the 24-hour period ending at 16:00 PM E.T. on May 16th.
-Bridge Oracle has a total market capitalization of $4.97 million and approximately $451,738.51 worth of Bridge Oracle was traded on exchanges in the last day.
-One Bridge Oracle token can now be bought for $0.0006 or 0.00000002 BTC on major cryptocurrency exchanges.
-Over the last week, Bridge Oracle has traded 19.8% lower against the US dollar.
+Bridge Oracle (BRG) traded 1.1% lower against the US dollar during the 1 day period ending at 19:00 PM ET on May 22nd.
+In the last seven days, Bridge Oracle has traded 1.5% higher against the US dollar.
+Bridge Oracle has a total market cap of $5.18 million and $448,394.94 worth of Bridge Oracle was traded on exchanges in the last 24 hours.
+One Bridge Oracle token can now be bought for $0.0006 or 0.00000002 BTC on exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.